IN FOCUS: INTERNATIONAL TIGER DAY (JULY 29)

 TIPS FOR A SHARP WILDLIFE ENTHUSIAST

-Here are a few ground rules that any natural world fanatic has to exercise as a woodland sanctuary traveler.
+Here are a few ground rules for any natural world fanatic to exercise as a woodland sanctuary traveler.

-– One must blend nicely with the surroundings for the duration of a safari—this method, you need to avoid loud colorings and unfitted clothing.
+– One must blend nicely with the surroundings for the duration of a safari—In this method, you must avoid loud colorings and unfitted clothing.

-– One of the most remarkable attractions is when you can spot the wild beast and also see it searching for its natural prey.
+– One of the most remarkable attractions is spotting the wild beast and seeing it searching for its natural prey.
 The chase may be very excessive in anticipation.
-In case you spot any animal injured later, call the important government; however, do now not disembark out of your vehicle.
+In case you spot any animal injured later, call the important government; however, do not disembark from your vehicle.

-– Wildlife photography is actually interesting; however, it must be ethical in its method.
-Also, do no longer entertain the sale of products that uses actual fur, snake pores and skin, rhino horn, elephant tusk, etc. It is unlawful and endangers the animals’ life due to industrial factors attached to poaching.
+– Wildlife photography is interesting; however, it must be ethical in its method.
+Also, do no longer entertain selling products that use fur, snake pores, skin, rhino horn, elephant tusk, etc. It is unlawful and endangers the animals’ lives due to industrial factors attached to poaching.